 Scott Eyman undertakes the full history of the studio from its creation by former Nickelodeon theater owner William Fox to its acquisition by Disney in 2019.
 This history works not only as an in-depth look at one of the Big Five Hollywood studios but wonderfully captures the evolution of Hollywood over its first century.
 Actors, stars, directors, and even executives come and go but the studio’s Hollywood dream factory still remains as it evolves and adapts from era to era.

 The two main men most responsible for 20th Century Fox’s legacy and success are extraordinary characters and provide the nucleus of the book’s narrative.
-William Fox, a Hungarian immigrant, worked his way up from owning one Nickelodeon to the Fox Film Corporation that by the late 1920s was worth almost $300 million.
+William Fox, a Hungarian immigrant, worked his way up from owning one Nickelodeon to the Fox Film Corporation worth almost $300 million in the late 1920s.
 A cold calculating businessman, Fox largely strove to make mid-budget programmers, banking on the star power of contract players like Theda Bara, William Farnum, and Tom Mix to sell short hour-long features that ran on modest budgets.
-His reign came to an abrupt halt in 1930 after his investment in theaters put the company and he reluctantly sold his stock in the company.
+His reign came to an abrupt halt in 1930 after his investment in theaters ruined the studio and he reluctantly sold his stock in the company.

 William Fox (left) built the studio in the early days of feature films before losing it in the Great Depression.
 Darryl Zanuck (right) solidified the studio’s status as a major Hollywood production company after merging it with his 20th Century Productions in the mid-1930s.